gdunhao/care-weather-adapter/README.md

   - Create a Spring Cloud Config project to store the application properties.
   - Encrypt the API key.
   - Set up circuit breakers on the communication with "Open Weather API".
+  - Use Spring RestDocs to create the project documentation.
   - Create a Docker image.

 ## Observation